Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 For the script to recognize images to replace, you need to follow at least one of the steps 2 and 4.
 If you follow both, the script first checks for step 2 first.
 If you provide multiple image replacement variables, `$CURRENTUSER[...]$` has the highest priority, followed by `$CURRENTUSERMANAGER[...]$`, `$CURRENTMAILBOX[...]$` and `$CURRENTMAILBOXMANAGER[...]$`.
 It is recommended to use only one image replacement variable per image.

 The script will replace all images meeting the conditions described in the steps above and replace them with Active Directory photos in the background.
 This keeps Word image formatting option alive, just as if you would use Word's `"Change picture"` function.

+### 12.1.2.
+When using HTM template files
+Images are replaced when the `src` or `alt` property of the image tag contains one of the following strings:
+- `$CURRENTUSERPHOTO$`
+- `$CURRENTUSERPHOTODELETEEMPTY$`
+- `$CURRENTUSERMANAGERPHOTO$`
+- `$CURRENTUSERMANAGERPHOTODELETEEMPTY$`
+- `$CURRENTMAILBOXPHOTO$`
+- `$CURRENTMAILBOXPHOTODELETEEMPTY$`
+- `$CURRENTMAILBOXMANAGERPHOTO$`
+- `$CURRENTMAILBOXMANAGERPHOTODELETEEMPTY$`

+Be aware that Outlook does not support the full HTML feature set.
+For example:
+- The `width` and `height` properties are ignored for embedded images.
+  To overcome this limitation, use images in a connected folder (such as `Test all default replacement variables.files` in the sample templates folder) and also set the Set-OutlookSignatures parameter `EmbedImagesInHtml` to ``false`.
+- Text and image formatting are limited, especially when HTML5 or CSS features are used.
+- Consider switching to DOCX templates for easier maintenance.
+### 12.1.3.
+Common behavior
 If there is no photo available in Active Directory, there are two options:
 - You used the `$CURRENT[...]PHOTO$` variables: The sample image used as placeholder is shown in the signature.
 - You used the `$CURRENT[...]PHOTODELETEEMPTY$` variables: The sample image used as placeholder is deleted from the signature, which may affect the layout of the remaining signature depending on your formatting options.